2023 Summer Research in Mathematics (SRiM) Program Announcement

-MSRI invites applications for the 2023 Summer Research in Mathematics (SRiM) program.
+MSRI, now becoming the Simons Laufer Mathematical Sciences Institute (SLMath) in 2022-23, invites applications for the 2023 Summer Research in Mathematics (SRiM) program.
 This program provides space, funding, and the opportunity for in-person collaboration to small groups of mathematicians, especially women and gender-expansive individuals, whose ongoing research may have been disproportionately affected by various obstacles including family obligations, professional isolation, or access to funding.
-Through this effort, MSRI aims to mitigate the obstacles faced by these groups, improve the odds of research project completion, and deepen their research experience.
+Through this effort, SLMath aims to mitigate the obstacles faced by these groups, improve the odds of research project completion, and deepen their research experience.

 - Groups of two to six mathematicians with partial results on an established project may submit an application to the program.